semihcihan/storeconfig/Ideas.md

 - set-price alters apply format (uses no shortcuts)
 - get active price for subscriptions and iaps and apps
-- test retry mw, check what happens when auth error

 # Notes for documentation